-Figure 54 identifies design considerations for Publicly Accessible Private Open Space (PAPOS) throughout the precinct.
+Figure 54 identifies design considerations for Publicly Accessible Private Open Space (PAPOS) throughout the precinct and is encouraged in the general vicinity of the locations shown in Figure 54 and particularly related to 'Landmark' or 'Gateway' sites.

-Under the provisions of Part 1, the creation of a PAPOS may be used as rationale to support an increase in building height and/or plot ratio at an identified 'Landmark' or 'Gateway' site.
-Two specific locations for PAPOS are referenced in Section 8.3.2.2 and these will be of benefit to improving the functionality of the adjacent public realm, and provide additional opportunity to integrate adjacent business offerings with the streetscape.
+Locations for PAPOS are referenced in Section 8.3.2.2 and these will be of benefit to improving the functionality of the adjacent public realm, and provide additional opportunity to integrate adjacent business offerings with the streetscape.